 As a fundamental basis for promoting a product, there has to be a market.
-This market started to develop since about 11 years ago, with the first NLP and TA training, in Bucharest, Iasi and Timişoara.
+This market started to develop in 1998, with the first NLP and TA training, in Bucharest, Iasi, and Timişoara.
 Since then, it has grown, as it is natural, and there has been a diversification of the needs.
 First, there was a certain market of people interested in self-knowledge and self-development, then there were niches and now I think we can well say there are different markets.
-This calls for a certain fine distinction and selection of the tools and approaches at hand to promote your product (it doesn’t matter if it’s a training, an event, a multimedia product, a website or a service).
+This calls for a certain fine distinction and selection of the tools and approaches at hand to promote your product (it doesn’t matter if it’s a training, an event, a multimedia product, a website, or a service).

-Also, you cannot expect that seriously career-driven professionals or companies would pay to explore dreaming, past lives, future lives, parallel universes, talking to spirits or healing the chakras.
+Also, you cannot expect those seriously career-driven professionals or companies would pay to explore dreaming, past lives, future lives, parallel universes, talking to spirits, or healing the chakras.

 In political marketing, there is a principle: focus on the people who have the intention to vote.
 If you sell one kind of training, nobody can argue with you that it would be useful or interesting, but the actual case is: will somebody pay for it?